-The second term is the Gaussian fluctuation action, in the absence of a mean-field gap: $S_{\mathrm{Fluc}}=\mathrm{Tr\ log}\left[-gL^{-1}\right]$.
+The second term is the Gaussian-fluctuation action, in the absence of a mean-field gap: $S_{\mathrm{Fluc}}=\mathrm{Tr\ log}\left(-gL^{-1}\right)$.
 The fluctuation action can also be calculated in the presence of a non-zero mean-field gap, see Ref.~\cite{SvidzinskiiBook} for further details.